timothyb0912/blog/_posts/2022-02-28-Lemonade-from-lemons.md

 we'll define procrastination
 as either of the following two conditions.
 Condition one:
-having a plan for one's time,
+having a plan for our time,
-yet hesitating to do what one planned,
+yet hesitating to do what we planned,
-AND feeling that such hesitation was not in one's long-term best interest.
+AND feeling that such hesitation was not in our long-term best interest.
 Condition two:
-hesitating to make a plan for one's time,
+hesitating to make a plan for our time,
-AND feeling that such hesitation was not in one's long-term best interest.
+AND feeling that such hesitation was not in our long-term best interest.

 Given the definition above,
 procrastination can be viewed as a detrimental practice,